-Falling Latching Alarm Level Note Latching Alarms Stay Active After The Gas Level Has Gone and Must be Physically Reset
+Note Latching Alarms Stay Active After The

+The Gas Level Has Gone Falling Latching Alarm Level

 System Display During Stabilisation (Warm Up)

 On initial power up the system will run a series of system checks and then start a stabilisation 'warm up' timer.
 For systems including Oxygen sensors this will be 15 minutes, other sensor types 5 minutes.
 During warm up alarm relays will be in their 'normal' non-alarm states.
 A modbus state is available to indicate warm up status.